weggert2/spacewar/README.md

 Run from within the install directory so that the binary can find the assets.

-The C++ standard is C++17, although it can probably work with lower.
+The C++ standard is C++17.
 Compilation has been tested on Ubuntu 20.04 with GCC 9.3.0, And Windows 10 with Visual Studio 2019.
 I'm sure you can get away with older versions though.